Call for workshop papers

 • A single Word file based on template provided through ieeeconf_letter.dot and sample document ieeeconf_letter.doc.

-• A singled zipped file containing all LaTeX sources, images, style/cls files including the ieeeconf.cls, bib files, with the main tex file called root.tex (documentclass must be a4paper).
+• A single zipped file containing all LaTeX sources, images, style/cls files including the ieeeconf.cls, bib files, with the main tex file called root.tex (documentclass must be a4paper).
 LaTeX style file ieeeconf.cls and sample document sample_new.tex (both on ieeeconf.zip), BiBTeX files IEEEtranBST.zip.

 Compliant conversion: